aaronksaunders/tanstack-start-supabase-auth/README.md

 using Supabase as the backend service.

 ## Videos
+- YouTube Short Abouth this Project - https://youtube.com/shorts/4HllLk3aSWA?feature=share

-- See walkthrough of application here in this video - https://youtu.be/kpjU2nMbZdw
+- See walkthrough of basic auth application flow here in this video - https://youtu.be/kpjU2nMbZdw
 - First video setting up basic Tanstack Start Application - https://youtu.be/oOqjZWpb-EI

 ## Project Structure